Thunder on Sycamore Street

 "Thunder on Sycamore Street" is a 1960 Australian television play directed by David Cahill.
 It was based on a script by Reginald Rose.
+It aired on 23 July 1960 in Melbourne and Sydney.

 It followed production of The Grey Nurse Said Nothing as part of General Motors Hour.
 Like that production it starred Frank Waters.

 Plot

 The residents of Sycamore Street are upset when they discover a new neighbour has served a prison sentence.